GERMANY’S UNITY DAY

 RECORD TRADE VOLUME

-The visit of the Federal President in April highlighted these and many other aspects.
-Today, there are extremely close economic and political ties between Germany and Turkey.
-In 2023, our bilateral trade volume reached a new record, amounting to 55 billion Euros.
-More than 8,000 German companies are active in Turkey.
-Last week, the Joint Committee on Economic and Trade met in Berlin, chaired by Minister of Trade Mr. Ömer Bolat and Germany’s Minister for Economy and Climate Protection, Vice Chancellor Robert Habeck, demonstrating our desire to further strengthen our economic relations.
+The visit of the Federal President in April underscored these pivotal aspects of our relationship.
+Today, Germany and Turkey enjoy exceptionally close economic and political ties.
+In 2023, our bilateral trade volume soared to a record 55 billion Euros, with over 8,000 German companies operating in Turkey.
+Last week, the Joint Committee on Economic and Trade convened in Berlin, co-chaired by Turkey’s Minister of Trade, Mr. Ömer Bolat, and Germany’s Minister for Economy and Climate Protection, Vice Chancellor Robert Habeck.
+This meeting showcased our shared commitment to further enhance our economic partnership.

 TERRITORIAL INTEGRITY MUST BE PRESERVED